 BONNIE THRON PRINCIPAL

-Ms. Thron also received a BSN from Johns Hopkins School of Nursing and worked as a nurse for several years at Johns Hopkins Hospital and as a case manager in home care nursing during which time she was a cello teacher at the Baltimore School for the Arts.
-Ms. Thron and her husband, clarinetist Fred Jacobowitz, have a teenage son – Pianist, clarinetist and computer whiz Louis.
+Thron received both a bachelor’s and a master’s degree from The Juilliard School.
+Her teachers include Lynn Harrell, Norman Fischer, and Elsa Hilger.
+Thron also received a bachelor’s degree from Johns Hopkins School of Nursing and worked as a nurse for several years at Johns Hopkins Hospital and as a case manager in home care nursing, during which time she was also a cello teacher at the Baltimore School for the Arts.